 The Five Conversations Framework is effectively a replacement for the traditional performance review system.
 It consists of five, ten minute conversations between managers and their staff over six months.
-These conversations are:

 Corporate Culture Change Cycle